Self directed Gold IRA

 If you read enough customer reviews you will notice that there are three common complaints:

 1. high pressure sales techniques

 Obviously, you are looking for Gold IRA companies that have lots of positive reviews and you want to avoid the companies with consistently negative reviews.

 Customer complaints on BBB can be particularly informative because a company has to respond to these complaints in order to maintain an A+ rating.
 Seeing how a company attempts to resolve customer complaints can provide insight into how the company treats its customers.

 All of the Gold IRA companies claim to be the best so it takes a little bit of work to find the one that is actually best for you.
-If you spend some time searching for the "best Gold IRA companies" you will come up with a short list of companies that are consistently mentioned.
+If you spend some time searching for "best Gold IRA" you will come up with a short list of companies that are consistently mentioned.
 This short list gives you a good place to start.

 American Hartford Gold

 Patriot Gold Group